 What is a Non-Taxable Transaction Certificate and why would I need one?

-Non-Taxable Transaction Certificates (NTTCs) are a mechanism to help ensure that gross receipts tax (GRT) is not paid twice on the same sale.
+Non-Taxable Transaction Certificates (NTTCs) are a mechanism to avoid the double taxation that can occur when sales are business-to-business.
+That's what's known as pyramiding.
 They are issued by buyers or lessors to sellers or lessees and are the best proof of a seller's deductible (exempt) gross receipts.

 Type 2 - Sales of tangible personal property or licenses for resale or will become an ingredient in or component of a manufactured product.